 HIPAA’s equivalent in the European Union is the Data Protection Directive, however, a few member nations do have their own legalities in place.
 Additionally, patient safety in the United States is regulated by the Food and Drug Administration (FDA), which regulates all kinds of medications and medical monitors and apparatus.

-Why compliances can’t be ignored
+Why healthcare compliance can’t be ignored

 Thus, while designing any product in the healthcare industry means that there are various regulations impacting its usability, design, implementation, and data.
 Being in the dark about these regulations can cause delays in product delivery, or furthermore, attract heavy penalties for not fulfilling safety standards.
 Regulations under these Acts generally fall into two categories: protecting the personal records and data of patients; and ensuring the all-round safety of patients, caregivers, and medical staff while using medical devices/apps.